TeddyGash/alx-system_engineering-devops/0x01-shell_permissions/README.md

 - 7-everybody: adds execution permission to the owner, the group owner and the other users, to the file hello
 - 8-James_Bond: gives all permission to only the other users and not the owner or group owners
 - 9-John_Doe: gives -rwxr-x-wx permission
+- 10-mirror_permissions: changes the permission the file hello to -rw-rw-r--